-Chinese tattoos are very popular for people all over the world.
-For some people they are a symbol of heritage, and for others it is simply a beautiful design whose symbolism means something to them.
-No matter why you have chosen a Chinese tattoo, it is fun to know the history behind tattoos from the area of the world; and a rich history it is.
-This is what we will go over first.
+Chinese tattoos are trendy for people all over the world.
+Chinese tattoos are a symbol of heritage for some people, and for others, they are beautiful designs that symbolize something for them.
+No matter why you have chosen a Chinese tattoo, it is fun to know the history behind the tattoo designs and their history.

 For thousands of years now, tattooing has been seen in China.
-Chinese tattoos is known in China as Ci Shen.
+In China, tattoos are known as Ci Shen.
 Its literal English translation is to make punctures in the body.
-However, though tattoos were known in this country it was not embraced and quite uncommon.
-This is because the Chinese people saw tattooing as a bodily defamation and a highly undesirable practice.
-In fact, Chinese tattoos were often used as a mark on criminals to show that they were undesirable.
-Because of these things, there has been a great deal of controversy about Chinese tattoos from China since the country does not have a history of embracing and accepting this form of art.
+However, in China, tattoos were not embraced and relatively uncommon.
+It is because the Chinese people saw tattooing as bodily defamation and a highly undesirable practice.
+Chinese tattoos were often used as a mark on criminals to show that they were unwelcome.

-Even though this is a grand Chinese story, even in modern day China tattoos have quite a stigma.
+Even in modern-day, China tattoos have quite a stigma.
 They are often affiliated with crime and criminals.
-Even though the mainstream groups in China have no real tradition with tattooing, there are many minority groups on the country who have strong tattooing roots.
+Even though the mainstream groups in China have no real tradition with tattooing, many minority groups have strong tattooing roots.
 The tribes of Dai and Drung and those from Hainan Island are prideful about their history with tattooing.

-In the Western world, Chinese tattoos are very popular; especially Chinese characters.
+In the Western world, Chinese tattoos are prevalent, especially Chinese characters.
 Since tattooing was never popular in China, this popularity has nothing to do with tradition and more to do with the beauty of the art associated with this beautiful country.
-However, since many people there do not have the slightest idea of what the characters mean, there is a danger of getting something undesirable put on their body.
+However, since many people there do not have the slightest idea of what the characters mean, there is a danger of getting something undesirable put on their bodies.
 So, if you are considering getting any Chinese writing tattooed on your body, maybe you should do some research on each character or symbol to ensure that what you are getting is what you think it is.
-An Englishmen learned this the hard way when he chose a tattoo from a local parlor.
-The artist assured him that what he was getting tattooed meant Obey, Honor and Love.
-Much later he was approached by a woman from China who was quite confused about his tattoo.
-The reason for her eyebrow raising reaction was that what his tattoo actually said was “at the end of the day this is an ugly boy.”
-This just goes to show that even though the characters are beautiful, the meaning behind them may not be so attractive so do your homework before you get someone as permanent put on your body less you regret your decision.

 Types of Chinese Tattoos